Mon - Sun: 24 hours.

 If you have collected evidence already and would like our claims advisors to check over it, or need advice or help in obtaining evidence, please get in touch.

-The process of claiming compensation for an accident at school can vary, usually depending on several factors such as the complexity of the case, what evidence is required and the ease of obtaining it, and the willingness to admit liability.
-Generally, a straightforward claim may take several months whereas more complex cases can take more than a year for the claim to be settled.
+The time it takes to process a school accident claim can vary, usually depending on several factors such as the complexity of the case, what evidence is required and the ease of obtaining it, and the willingness to admit liability.
+Generally, a straightforward claim may take several months, whereas more complex cases can take more than a year for the claim to be settled.

 What Happens If The School Or Local Authority Disputes My Claim?